Reglan (metoclopramide) is used to treat conditions including acid reflux, migraines and heartburn.

 - Heart failure

 - Pregnancy or planned pregnancy

 Potential serious side effects of Reglan include depression, thoughts about suicide, suicide, Parkinson’s disease and Neuroleptic Malignant Syndrome, a rare, but serious condition that can be fatal and must be treated in a hospital.
 Symptoms include high fever, stiff muscles, thinking problems, a fast or uneven heartbeat, and increased sweating.

 Symptoms of Parkinson’s include slight shaking, body stiffness, trouble moving, and balance issues.
 For patients who already have the disease, taking Reglan could make the symptoms worse.

 Use of Reglan, especially for longer than 12 weeks, carries the risk of developing a condition known as tardive dyskinesia (TD), a neurological disorder that involves involuntary, rapid movements of the face and body.
 The definition of tardive is “delayed,” and dyskinesia means “abnormal movement.”
-The delay associated with this condition is the time between the beginning of drug treatment and the onset of symptoms.
+The “delay” is the time between the beginning of drug treatment and the onset of symptoms.